php-enspired/exceptable/New-in-3.0.md

 ## Exceptable SPL Exceptions

 Exceptable versions of the built-in SPL Exceptions are now available.

-These classes extend from their corresponding built-in Spl Exceptions, and can be used as-is (you'll get a generic message and code `1`), or extend them to build out your own error cases and take full advantage of their _Exceptable_ features.
+These classes extend from their corresponding built-in Spl Exceptions, and can be used as-is (you'll get a generic message and code), or extend them to build out your own error cases and take full advantage of their _Exceptable_ features.

 ## Debug Mode